oracle/json-in-db/MongoExamples/SpringBoot/README.md

 * Lab 2 - shows how to provision an Autonomous JSON Database.
 * Lab 3 - shows how to connect to your database from the compute node using `mongosh`

-Note an *always-free* database and compute node are sufficient to run this example.
+Note, an *always-free* database and compute node are sufficient to run this example.

 # Loading Data